-We all know the damaged non-native invasive species do.
+Non-native invasive species do incredible damage to our native ecosystems.
 They exclude our native species — insects, plants, animals and other biota – reducing biodiversity, reducing crop yields, reducing recreational enjoyment of our waters, and lowering land values.

 While awareness of the damage invasives do has expanded, it isn’t always clear what we as individuals can do.
 With the technology of smart phones and tablets, there is a fun new app available to help map locations of invasions.
 This app is the Great Lake Early Detection Network (GLEDN) and has been developed specifically for our area.